cmauri75/saga/README.md

 ### Orchestration way
 We create a separate service, which will be coordinate transactions on all microservices.
 If everything finishes fine, it marks the order-request completed, otherwise it calls rollbacks

+Idea is that you take money from credit card, than get item from inventory.
+If everything is ok order is stored on local DB, otherwise everything is rollbacked.

 ```mermaid
 graph LR
     OS(OrderService)